“The best preparation for tomorrow is doing your best today.”

 First off, HOW ARE YOU, Neighbor?
 I’ve thought about you EVERY.
 SINGLE.
 DAY. during my absence from the virtual world(s) we live in.

-It’s been a long time, far too long… Nine long, yet relatively short months since I last wrote.
+It’s been a long time, far too long…since I last wrote.
 Oh, I’ve thought practically every day about putting my fingers to the keyboard for something other than note-taking and data entry…but I haven’t done it.

 What have I done in those long months?
+Well…if I’m being honest…Life is what I’ve been doing.
 Seemingly a whole lot of nothing and a whole lot of lamenting and resenting myself for what I believed to be apparent apathy.
-In reality–I recently realized–I’ve been doing a whole lot of grieving, resting, struggling internally, and ruminating about what I need to do to heal some physical issues and to find solutions to a most trying ordeal I’ve been battling for more than four years now.
+In reality–I recently realized–I’ve been doing a whole lot of grieving, resting, struggling internally, and ruminating about what I need to do to heal some physical issues and to find solutions to a most trying ordeal I’ve been battling for some time now.
+And here goes.
+A divorce that I never in a million years thought I would undertake.
 That, Neighbor, is another conversation for yet another day, for today I want to talk about love and resolutions.

 You see, I could have made Writing and You a New Years’ resolution, but I didn’t.
 Why, because as I already said, I thought about It and You EVERY.
 SINGLE.
 DAY.
 Each night I went to bed, each morning I woke, and each time I realized I was chastising my “failures,” I kept moving with one underlying belief: Every minute/hour/day is a new start and opportunity to live my life to the fullest.